-Grade 11 – IGCSE Extended Syllabus in all 5 – 7 subjects (C Symbol or higher for university)
+Grade 11 – IGCSE Extended Syllabus in all 5 – 7 subjects (C symbol or higher)

-Grade 12 – AS Level in 4 subjects (minimum if applying to university; D Symbol or higher)
+Grade 12 – AS Level in 4 or 5 subjects (minimum of 4 if applying for exemption; D symbol or higher)

-Grade 13 – A Level Syllabus in 2 or 3 subjects (E Symbol or higher)
+Grade 13 – A Level in 2 or 3 subjects (E Symbol or higher)